Misunderstood-Wookiee/The-Walking-ZED/README.md

 Players can stun other Players - No more shall a zombie be the only ones with stun abilities, players fists now have a chance to stun.

-Note: This mod is a work in progress and probably impacts game performance to some degree.
+Note: This mod is a work in progress and DOES impact game performance to some degree.